-The Tallaght campus is situated on the south west side of the city, and has over 5000 undergraduate students, and over 60 postgraduates.
-The campus is located on a 18-hectare site between Old Blessington Road, Belgard Road and Greenhills road.
+Our Tallaght campus is situated on the southwest side of the city and has over 5,000 undergraduate students and over 60 postgraduates.
+The campus is located on an 18-hectare site between Old Blessington Road, Belgard Road and Greenhills Road.

-The campus is fully equipped with lecture theatres comprising of the latest audio-visual equipment and learning aids, science, electronic and computer labs, state of the art culinary kitchens, restaurant, library, canteen, coffee shop, Student’s Union, automated banking facilities and a soccer pitch.
-Tallaght Campus also offers free parking for cars and bikes.
+The campus is fully equipped with lecture theatres comprising of the latest audio-visual equipment and learning aids, science, electronic and computer labs, state-of-the-art culinary kitchens, restaurant, library, canteen, coffee shop, Students' Union, automated banking facilities and a soccer pitch.
+The campus also offers free parking for cars and bikes.

-A 1,770 square metre building located approximately 10 minutes from the main Tallaght Campus, close beside the The Square Shopping Centre.
+A 1,770 square metre building located approximately 10 minutes from the campus, close beside the The Square Shopping Centre.
 Premier House was refurbished in 20015 to includes 4 lecture theatres, 2 computer laboratories and 6 classrooms over two floors.
 A coffee shop is located on the top floor.

 - Eircode: D24 T6TC

-Synergy Centre is a state of the art business and bio-incubation facility based on campus at TU Dublin Tallaght.
-The Centre, jointly established by Enterprise Ireland and TU Dublin Tallaght, the facility was opened in November 2006.
+Synergy Centre is a state of the art business and bio-incubation facility based on campus.
+The Centre, jointly established by Enterprise Ireland and our Tallaght campus, the facility was opened in November 2006.
 The centre houses 16 office units, The Glasshouse for one-desk entrepreneurs, training rooms, boardrooms and meeting rooms plus research facilities and a café.

 Training events, mentoring and networking opportunities all contribute to the Synergy Centre experience.
-The centre is a hub linking client ventures with research centres inside TU Dublin Tallaght Campus, external commercial enterprises and support agencies such as Enterprise Ireland and Local Enterprise offices.
+The centre is a hub linking client ventures with research centres inside the campus, external commercial enterprises and support agencies such as Enterprise Ireland and Local Enterprise offices.
 Synergy’s aim is to enable industry and academia to interact to create viable enterprises for South Dublin County that will secure the area’s future in terms of job creation, innovation and export potential.

 - Eircode: D24 A386